VPN vs Proxy – let the better technology win!

 - Anonymizing and securing your connection.
 As your network traffic is encrypted and your IP is changed, you will enjoy an anonymous and secure connection.

 - Helping you bypass internet censorship and firewalls.
 The Net neutrality principle militates for an open internet.
 Still, this principle won’t guarantee you that you will enjoy an open internet wherever you are in the world.
 In this case, a VPN will do the job, and it will help you bypass DPI and firewalls with just a click.
 Also, there are VPNs that use obfuscation to mask your VPN traffic and make it look like regular HTTPS traffic, a feature that grants you access to an open internet without restrictions.

 - Helping its users secure their torrenting activities.
 The VPN is legal, and so is downloading torrents.
 Still, there’s a fine line between legal and illegal torrenting activities.
 Therefore, as long as you make sure you won’t download copyrighted content, P2P file sharing is completely legal, but it still requires the VPN’s security.

-- Enabling the possibility to bypass geo-restrictions to access blocked websites, streaming services, and games.
+- Enabling the possibility to bypass geo-restrictions to access blocked websites, streaming services, Youtube, and games.
 We are all into streaming our favorite media content and chill.
 However, we need to be aware that some of the media streaming services or social media websites are geo-blocked, meaning that we cannot access these services in any corner of the world.
 So, before going on an exotic holiday where we can’t stay away from our Netflix account, we need to be sure that we have an active VPN subscription.
 As it can change your IP based on the server locations you choose for your connection, the VPN can trick websites into seeing your location as an eligible one.
 In this way, you will be able to access geo-blocked websites wherever you are in the world.